ricktaylor/btpu-fec/draft-taylor-dtn-btpu-fec.md

 ## Explicit FEC Source Message {#explicit-source}

-The Explicit FEC Source Message is used to encapsulate a source block of a Bundle Transfer that uses FEC with an explicit FEC scheme and configuration.
+The Explicit FEC Source Message is used to encapsulate a Source Block ({{Section 2 of RFC6363}}) of a Bundle Transfer that uses FEC with an explicit FEC scheme and configuration.

 A Explicit FEC Source Message has a type of TBD2.
 The Message Content field is formatted as follows: